 Try new flavours and combinations!
 They might sound strange but they usually work.
 As eating rice, chicken and cherry compote might sound strange to someone who is not from Slovakia, some dishes you come across might not sound appealing to you either.

 Our bonus tip for how to find the best food when travelling is to consider joining a food tour in great foodie cities.
 We do this all the time and it’s awesome!
-We like to search Viator for the best range of food tours.

 A coffee lover, history junkie, former tour guide, and endless optimist.
 The mastermind of logistics and chief navigator for Very Hungry Nomads, two women on an adventure to visit EVERY country in the world.
 Marty is a social butterfly who describes her life as “just livin’ the dream".